gdbroman/broman.blog/_posts/2020/2020-08-18-the-ultimate-winners.md

 Troublemaking winners, and lazy losers.

-Then there are those who don’t fight - but still succeed.
+There are those who don’t fight, but still succeed.

-They don’t declare war - nor do they surrender.
+They don’t declare war.

+Nor surrender.

 They are the non-competitors.